JamesK-Projects/iGift-server/README.md

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.# iGift-server

+## Seeding

+To seed your database with dummy data, create the sql file `./seeds/seed.project-name_table-name.sql`.
+Then, populate the database with the data with
+`psql -U owner_name -d project_name -f ./seeds/seed.project-name_table-name.sql`